All Products

 Fuzzy search

 You can add an asterisk (*) or a question mark (?) as a wildcard character to the middle or end of a word in a search statement when you perform a fuzzy search.
 The word must be 1 to 64 characters in length.
-If a word contains a wildcard character, Simple Log Service searches all logs and obtains up to 100 words that match the word.
-Then, Simple Log Service returns the logs that contain one or more of these words.
+If a word contains a wildcard character, Simple Log Service searches all logs to query 100 words that match the word.
+Then, Simple Log Service returns the logs that contain one or more of the words.
 If you specify more accurate words, the search result is more accurate.

 Important